sr260/Jobworld/README.md

 Features of Web App:
 1. Sign Up pages to create new account for both job seekers and employers
-2. Login pages to log into the account for bot job seekers and employers
+2. Login pages to log into the account for both job seekers and employers
 3. Once you log in as a job seeker : a.]
 You will be shown a list of all available jobs on the portal along with an apply button corresponding to each job b.]
 Apply for suitable job by clicking on apply button and filling the application form